What`s new in chronic lymphocytic leukemia research?

 Genetics of CLL

-Scientists are making progress in learning how changes in a person's DNA can cause normal bone marrow cells to change into leukemia.
+Scientists are learning more about how changes in a person's DNA can cause normal bone marrow cells to turn into leukemia.
 They are also learning why these cancer cells grow too fast, live too long, and don't develop into normal blood cells.
 Doctors are looking at how to use these changes to help them predict a person's outlook and whether they will need treatment.